zhaoshuoxp/lncRNA/README.md

 6. Filter 4 - distance to genes: For the single-exon transcripts which have distance < 2000bp to protein coding gene and <500 for multi-exon transcripts will be removed.
 > line138 and 147.

-7. Filter 5 - CPC2 and HMMER: Non-coding potential and protein coding potential of the transcripts will be calculated by CPC2.0beta and hmmscan with Pfam-A dataset.
+7. Filter 5 - CPC2 and HMMER: Non-coding potential and protein coding potential of the transcripts will be calculated by *CPC2.0beta* and *hmmscan* with Pfam-A dataset.
 Transcripts passed both will be kept and could be consider as potential *de novo* lncRNAs.

-Then the script combines known and *de novo* lncRNAs together to final.gtf.
+Then the script combines known and *de novo* lncRNAs together to a final.gtf.

 ### Example